wiris/html-integrations/packages/res/README.md

 │   ├── common_file-2
 |   ├── ...
 |   └── common_file-m
-├── img
-│   ├── img-1
-│   ├── img-2
-|   ├── ...
+├── webpack
-|   └── img-m
 ├── ...
 ├── package.json
 └── README.md
 ```

 * The folder srtucture accepts new folders with other files that can be used anywhere in the project.
-* The package.json file is necessary to dotate the folder the capacity of being a package and being imported in any file.
+* The webpack file is necessary specify the loaders needed to import specific type of files.
-* The files named *common_file-m* are the ones used in the demos project.
-They are script, css and html files.